 Getting there by roadIf using Satnav, the nearest postcode is SA2 0AY

 From town/city centre: Travel westbound from Swansea City Centre along Mumbles Road and 360 Beach & Watersports is on the left hand side opposite St Helens Rugby ground.

 From the East, leave the M4 at J42 and follow signs for Swansea.
 From Swansea, follow directions above.

 From West, leave motorway at J47.
 Follow signs for Swansea, then Singleton Hospital.
 Go past the hospital and turn left onto Mumbles Road.

 There is a pay and display car park at 360 Beach & Watersports

 Further car parking is available at the Recreation Ground on Mumbles Road.
 Car park is usually free on a Saturday unless there is an event or Swansea University open day.

 Post Run Coffee

-Every week we grab a post parkrun coffee at 360 Beach & Watersports - please come and join us!
+Every week we grab a post parkrun coffee at a local café - please come and join us!